SuaveIO/suave/_includes/content.md

     ; NOT_FOUND "Found no handlers" ]
 {% endhighlight %}

+You can similarly use `warbler` to gain access to the full `HttpContext` and connection.

 To protect a route with HTTP Basic Authentication the combinator `authenticate_basic` is used like in the following example.

 {% highlight fsharp %}
 let requires_authentication _ =